ivaldi/ansible-ruby/README.md

 Ansible role to install Ruby and Bundler
 =======================================

-Use this role to install Ruby from source in /usr/local/ on Debian based systems.
+Use this role to install Ruby from source in /usr/local/ on Debian based systems or using the package manager on OpenBSD.
 After installing Ruby it will also install Bundler, so users of the system can install their dependencies in a local bundler directory.

 Requirements
 ------------

-This role will only work on Debian based systems.
+This role will work on Debian based systems and OpenBSD.

 Role Variables
 --------------